Frederick Flying Cows: Formation

 On August 22, 2023, a press conference was held, at Hood College, to officially announce the formation of the team to the Frederick community.
 At the press conference, the team also announced the hiring of head coach, Ed Corporal, and their first player signee, Tavares Sledge.
-Corporal is a very well-respected coach in the TBL, who holds the distinction of being the winningest coach in TBL history, with a winning percentage of .832 in 5 seasons.
+Corporal holds the distinction of being the winningest coach in TBL history, with a winning percentage of .832 in 5 seasons.
 Corporal is known to emphasize defense in his coaching, stating, “The first thing I preach when we get to training camp is defense — no matter if we’re hitting shots that night or not, our defense never waivers,” He also coached the 2021 Enid Outlaws to a 30-3 record, the best single season record in league history, and a TBL championship.
-Sledge was a big contributor to the 2021 Enid team, averaging 16.7 points and 10.0 rebounds.
+Sledge contributed to the 2021 Enid team, averaging 16.7 points and 10.0 rebounds.
 The Flying Cows also announced the signing of shooting guard Charlie Marquardt and point guard Tevin Foster.

 The name was not announced until September 10 after a fan voting contest held to determine the official name.
 The name was announced as the "Flying Cows" at Frederick's annual "In The Streets" festival.
 The team hired Frederick native, Chris Jenkins, to serve as the general manager.
 Jenkins has a background in sports and event management, having directed the award-winning Governor's Challenge High School Basketball Tournament in Salisbury, Maryland for the past seven years.
-The Governor's Challenge is considered to be the largest High School basketball tournament in the country.

 The Flying Cows held tryouts throughout the fall of 2023 to find local talent, and announced the signing of local Frederick star, Steve Custis.
 Custis was a standout player at Frederick High School before playing collegiately at Fairmont State University in Fairmont, West Virginia.

 On February 4, 2024, the Flying Cows made their first ever TBL draft pick, selecting Caleb Wood, a 6'4" guard, who played collegiately at the University of Pennsylvania.
 Wood was selected 9th overall.
 The Flying Cows also drafted Tyrone Jones, a 6'5" guard/forward, with the 42nd overall pick, and Fabian Givens, a 6'2" guard, with the 68th overall pick.